cskonopka/TwilioIoT/Blog/06-NBIoTfoodmonitor/README.md

 For testing purposes, there are two other things we should do 1) add the Breakout SDK psk_key and 2) alter the interval time for a more responsive example.

 Let’s start by replacing the psk_key.
-Each development board has a unique SIM ICCID and Pre-Shared Key (psk).
+Each development board has a unique [SIM ICCID](https://en.wikipedia.org/wiki/Subscriber_identity_module#ICCID) and Pre-Shared Key (psk).
 The psk for the board needs to be copied into the HelloWorld.ino sketch to the T-Mobile Narrowband network.
 Follow the instructions below to find your pre-shared key:

 <p align="center">
   <img width="40%" height="40%" src="https://i.ibb.co/vP73x86/QEc-QMQGa-Obj-Md-Hx-V7ybgj4-Ffps-t7k-JM534-Q47bv-CQBt-E-width-800.png"/>
 </p>

-Inside the HelloWorld.ino sketch find the line *psk_key
+Inside the HelloWorld.ino sketch find the line *psk_key.

 1. Navigate to Programmable Wireless in the Twilio Console
 2. Click SIMs
 3. Find the Narrowband SIM that was previously registered
 4. Under the tab Breakout SDK find Credentials
-5.Where it says Pre-Shared Key (psk) click the eye logo to reveal the key
+5. Where it says Pre-Shared Key (psk) click the eye logo to reveal the key
 6. Copy the psk
 7. Paste your psk into the HelloWorld.ino file in the code above

 Next, change the setPollingInterval.
 This determines how often the Breakout SDK will poll for a new Command.
 Find the line breakout->setPollingInterval.

 Change the ‘setPollingInterval’ interval from 10 to 1.
-This will change the polling time from 10 minutes to 1 minute.
+This will change the [polling](https://www.twilio.com/docs/wireless/nb#what-is-polling) time from 10 minutes to 1 minute.

 ``` arduino
 breakout->setPollingInterval(1 * 60);
 ```

 With the board still in Bootloader mode, upload the code to the developer board.

 <p align="center">